-- Directly engage with our customers on the topic of what issues are most material to them and how Republic can contribute to a positive impact.
-We serve over 10 million customers across the United States.
+Directly engage with our customers on the topic of what issues are most important to them and how Republic can contribute to a positive impact.
+We make on average 5 million pickups per day across the United States.
 These range from multi-national companies with multiple sites across the U.S., to "mom and pop" local businesses; from large municipalities representing millions of residents to single, rural homeowners.
-Each and every customer can contact Republic Services with feedback through various publicly available communication channels.
-In addition, we proactively seek input directly through our sales and customer service channels. - Actively participate in industry organizations, including the National Waste & Recycling Association, Institute of Scrap Recycling Industries, Environmental Research and Education Foundation, and many, many other national, state and local organizations both governmental and non-governmental. - Solicit feedback and reflection through focused interviews with select customers to hear their perspective on material issues to Republic.
+Each and every customer can contact Republic with feedback through various publicly available communication channels.
+In addition, we proactively seek input directly through our sales and customer service channels.

+- Actively participate in industry organizations, including the National Waste & Recycling Association, Institute of Scrap Recycling Industries, Environmental Research and Education Foundation, and many, many other national, state and local organizations both governmental and non-governmental. - Solicit feedback and reflection through focused interviews with select customers to hear their perspective on key sustainability issues for Republic.